vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 Repeat passphrase:
 Address: {0bed7abd61247635c1973eb38474a2516ed1d884}
 ```
-**YAY!**, the address retured by geth is the same we computed.
+**YAY!** the address retured by geth is the same we computed.
 Note that geth will ask you a passphrase to encrypt your private key.

 You're now ready to use the new account with geth.
 Of course, it would be easier to take advantage of the `geth account new` feature in order to quickly setup an Ethereum account.
 But using this way gives you the power of knowing your public and unencrypted private keys.
 In addition, this would be useful to generate a secure Ethereum account completely off chain.